 First-time Buyers: Easing into 2016

-First-time buyers appear to be holding spirits in check.
+First-time buyers appear to be holding their spirits in check.
 This is especially concerning because the Fed’s recent rate hike will impact the down payments first-time buyers will be able to put down.

 The traffic component of the home builder index continues to drop, posting at a sub-50 reading of 46 for December.
 This component reflects the lack of first-time buyers in the new-home market.

 So far, so good.
 We think mortgage rates will remain steady for the near future.
 The long-term imperative, though, is for rates to rise.
-Look for that to happen as the Fed raises interest rates and that is not good for the First-time buyers or anyone else when you are thinking – mortgage.
+Look for that to happen as the Fed raises interest rates and that is not good for First-time buyers or anyone else when you are thinking – mortgage.

 For the week beginning December 21, 2015

 BE CAREFUL WHAT YOU WISH FOR

 French political economist Frederic Bastiat was keen to point out the consequences – intended and otherwise – people tend to ignore because they’re focused on the present.